lavague-ai/LaVague/docs/docs/integrations/contribute.md

 You will need to import the `lavague.core.context` module, as well as any additional modules needed for your context.

-You then define your context as a class which inherits from our base Context module.
+You then define your context as a class that inherits from our base Context module.

 This class should initialize the base class with the models of your choice.